ssmali1505/NSUserDefaults-Swift/README.md

 # NSUserDefaults-Swift

-This example will give you all answers of folloing questions,
+This example will give you all answers of following questions,

 How to archive and unarchive custom objects in Swift?
 How to save custom object to NSUserDefaults in Swift?